npcme-web/incredible-spruce-bdc07/content/pages/faq.md

           *   A digital download link.
 Click the link and you will be able to download your purchased course in PDF format.

-          You will also receive a follow up email with a course evaluation form for you to fill out and return in order to receive credit for the course.
+          *   A follow up course evaluation form.

+          *   Upon completion of evaluation form, a formal Certificate of Completion will be sent as well.

       - question: How do you handle sensitive customer information?
         answer: >
           NPCME uses a third party shopping cart solution and does not store any